 The Historical New York Times with Index (1851-1993) provides search capability using subject terms and topics for focused and targeted results in combination with searchable full text, full page, and article-level images from the Historical New York Times.

-Includes California Newspapers and America's News Magazines.
-U.S. news content from local, regional, and national sources.
-Diverse source types include printed and online newspapers, blogs, journals, newswires, broadcast transcripts and videos, on topics such as politics, business, health, sports, cultural activities and people.
+U.S. news from local, regional, and national sources.
+Diverse sources included are printed and online newspapers, blogs, journals, broadcast transcripts, and videos.
+Topics are wide and varied, such as politics, business, health, sports, and cultural activities.

 An online resource for finding great books.
 Reviews, book discussion guides and annotated book lists are constantly updated.
 Find books by the same author, or similar books by another author.
 Browse by subject, genre, and theme for over 150,000 titles.

 Provides date, place, cause of death and obituary citation for noted actors, authors, journalists, and librarians.
 Coverage is more comprehensive after 1970's.